NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/55all.png">
 <BR>
 Now set the moving rotation.
-Click M on keyboard and at first select Yoko 1 and then select the pin.After selecting pin again unselect the Yoko.Now adjust the pin in z angle in 22.5 degrees.
+Click M on keyboard and at first select Yoko 1 and then select the pin.
+After selecting the pin again unselect the Yoko.
+Now adjust the pin in z angle to 22.5 degrees.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/56.png">
 <BR>

-After adjusting the degree here our final 3d model.
+After adjusting the degree here is our final 3D model.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/57final.png">
 <BR>
-For better view hide Component 4.1 and Component 4.2.
+For a better view hide Component 4.1 and Component 4.2.
-Go joints file here and click right button in Mouse in Revolute 6. and Select Animate Joint Relationship.
+Go joints file here and click the right button in Mouse in Revolute 6. and Select Animate Joint Relationship.
 Now we can see our final Model.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/58.png">